QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 Remember that Python is a general-purpose language.

-The core language is quite small so it's easy to learn and maintain.
+The core language is quite small, so it's easy to learn and maintain.

 When you want to do something interesting with Python, you almost always need to import additional functionality.